-You may or may not know that I used the Erin Condren teacher planner while teaching!
+You may or may not know that I used the Erin Condren teacher planner while teaching (affiliate)!
 Here is my review of it after a month or so and here is the review after the year was over.
-I have not been compensated in any way for this post – I honestly really love my planner.
+This post contains affiliate links, and other than the ones above, they will not be identified.

 Looking at My Erin Condren Life Planner